tirimid/tirimid.net/rant/schooluniform.md

 gonna change their mind like that - can you imagine how odd it would be if they did?

-> Hmm, I wanted to tease you for your clothing, but it appears that would be hypocritical of me to do - so I will not.
+"Hmm, I wanted to tease you for your clothing, but it appears that would be hypocritical of me to do - so I will not.
 Say, as your bully, would you like to logically convince me of anything else?
-I am very willing to understand your situation.
+I am very willing to understand your situation"

 ... said *noone ever*.